-- Click the Backup button to save all configuration settings as a backup file in your local computer. - To restore the router's configuration, follow these instructions: - click the Browse button to select the backup file which you want to restore. - Click the Restore button.
+- Click the Backup button to save all configuration settings as a backup file in your local computer. - > To restore the router's configuration, follow these instructions: - Click the Browse button to select the backup file which you want to restore. - Click the Restore button.

-Note: The current configuration will be covered with the uploading configuration file.
+The current configuration will be covered with the uploading configuration file.
 The restoration process lasts for 20 seconds and the router will restart automatically.
 Keep the router on during the restoring process, to prevent any damage.

-5.11.5 Reboot
+4.12.5 Reboot

-This page (shown in figure 5-52) allows you to reboot the router.
+This page (shown in Figure 4-64) allows you to reboot the router.